 This was the perfect log to use for my DIY wood slice project.
 It did have a large crack in it but that gave the slice so much more character and I love all the dark lines that are running through it and the shape of it as well.

-Make sure you visit these other great bloggers that are part of the Power Tool Challenge Team to see their awesome projects they completed for under $10.
+Make sure you visit these other great bloggers that are part of the Power Tool Challenge Team to see the awesome projects they completed for under $10.

 Double Pedestal Scrap Wood Table by My Repurposed Life